-(2a) IHPA undertakes an initial assessment of the dispute
+(2a) IHACPA undertakes an initial assessment of the dispute

-IHPA assesses whether the jurisdictions party to the dispute have satisfied all of the following conditions:
+IHACPA assesses whether the jurisdictions party to the dispute have satisfied all of the following conditions:

-- 1. a jurisdictional health minister believes: - that costs to his or her jurisdiction in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the respondent jurisdiction) - an intergovernmental agreement, or an agreement between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction. - 2.
-After being requested to do so, the respondent jurisdiction has not reimbursed those costs - within two months after the jurisdictions party to the dispute agree on the number of health care services involved; or - within six months after the last of those services was provided. - 3.
-The jurisdictions party to the dispute have complied with any relevant requirements set out in intergovernmental agreements, or agreements between them. - 4.
+- 1. A jurisdictional health minister believes: - a) that costs to his or her jurisdiction in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the respondent jurisdiction); and

+- b) an intergovernmental agreement3, or an arrangement4 between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction. - 2.
+After being requested to do so, the respondent jurisdiction has not reimbursed those costs - a) within two months after the jurisdictions party to the dispute agree on the number of health care services involved; or - b) within six months after the last of those services was provided. - 3.
+The jurisdictions party to the dispute have complied with any relevant requirements set out in cross-border agreements or arrangements between them. - 4.
 The jurisdictions party to the dispute have made reasonable efforts to resolve the dispute.

-IHPA will only investigate and make recommendations where the applicant jurisdiction outlines in the request how each of the above conditions have been met and IHPA is satisfied that this information is sufficient.
-If IHPA is not satisfied that these conditions have been met, the request for assessment will be referred back to the health minister of the applicant jurisdiction:
+IHACPA will only investigate and make recommendations where the applicant jurisdiction outlines in the request how each of the above conditions have been met and IHACPA is satisfied that this information is sufficient.
+This includes consideration of previous evidence provided to IHACPA regarding the dispute.
+If IHACPA is not satisfied that these conditions have been met or requires further information to support the investigation, the request for assessment will be referred back to the health minister of the applicant jurisdiction:

-- explaining that insufficient information has been provided to enable IHPA to determine whether it will investigate the dispute; and - seeking additional information to enable IHPA to make this decision.
+- explaining that insufficient information has been provided to enable IHACPA to determine whether it will investigate the dispute; and - seeking additional information to enable IHACPA to make this decision.